 Storing in jars: I like that it is a small batch because it skips the steps of sterilizing.
 Just 2 jars that can be stored in the fridge.
 You know, it makes your life easier!

 If you have some smaller jars, it could also make a perfect hostess gift.
-We are or should I say the kids are great jam eaters, they love to spread some goodness, specially if it’s homemade on their toast.
+We are or should I say the kids are great jam eaters, they love to spread some goodness, especially if it's homemade on their toast.
 The 2-ingredient Red Currant Jam is no exception!